-- 2. Pull the trap body forward enough to allow pouring water into the top of the trap. - Fill the trap with fresh water until water begins to run into the condensate drain tube. - 4.
-Reattach the trap body by sliding onto the boiler condensate outlet, then retightening the trap body nut.
+- 2. Pull the trap body forward enough to allow pouring water into the top of the trap. - 3.
+Fill the trap with fresh water until water begins to run into the condensate drain tube. - 4.
+Reattach the trap body by sliding onto the boiler condensate outlet, then retightening the trap body nut then reposition bracket under the nut by sliding the bracket under the plastic rivet in the bottom of enclosure.